buddhist-uni/buddhist-uni.github.io/_content/reference/graphic-standards-manual_nycta.md

 ---

 > It is vital that all signs be read easily and understood quickly.
-This demands the consistent use of a distinctive type face throughout the entire system.
+This demands the consistent use of a distinctive typeface throughout the entire system.